You have finished your book manuscript draft. Congratulations.

 Not only are there national differences between US, British, Australian, and Canadian English, but there are also internal variants.

-These internal differences are usually defined by style or the application of a consistent technical style of writing.
+These internal differences are typically defined by style guides or the application of a consistent technical writing style.

 Style guides are published in all English-speaking countries and are extremely useful.

-Some of the most well-known house style guides are The Chicago Manual of Style, The AP Stylebook (The Associated Press Stylebook), The Guardian Style Guide, The Guardian Style Guide, and The New York Times Manual of Style and Usage.
+Some of the most well-known house style guides are The Chicago Manual of Style, The AP Stylebook (The Associated Press Stylebook), The Guardian Style Guide, and The New York Times Manual of Style and Usage.

 National Geographic Style Manual